A Sequent Calculus Perspective on Base-Extension Semantics (Technical Report): Sequent based base-extension semantics

-\item {\em Context cumulativity:} In fixed-context settings, context accumulation must be enforced at the level of the rules themselves, rather than being built into the notion of deduction.
+Even though contexts are always carried from premises to conclusion in both natural deduction and sequent calculus, sets of atoms occurring in the premises are not required to be related in any way to the sets occurring in the conclusion if contexts are fixed.
+This means that in fixed-context settings context accumulation must be enforced at the level of the rules themselves, rather than being built into the notion of deduction.
 This allows for simpler rule definitions, but undermines general guarantees like context monotonicity across base extensions.
 Again, atomic cut rules can reintroduce cumulativity, but at the cost of complicating the calculus. \end{itemize} Given these challenges, and motivated by the semantic role of cut in proof-theoretic semantics, we choose to allow arbitrary atomic contexts in our definition of derivability.
 This ensures generality, supports context cumulativity, and facilitates semantic interpretation.
 We also adopt an unconditional notion of derivability, in line with sequent calculus traditions, though a hypothetical variant could be used with similar results.

 \begin{definition}[Derivability] For every $\mathcal{B}$, the \emph{derivability relation} (written $\vdash_{\mathcal{B}}$) is defined as follows.

 \begin{description}[itemsep=0.5em, font=\normalfont]

 \item[(Axiom/Weakening)] For any atomic axiom in $\bb$ of the form $\vdash_{\bb} \Theta_{\At}, \Gamma_{\At} \Rightarrow \Delta_{\At}, \Sigma_{\At}$ holds for any sets $\Theta_{\At}$ and $\Sigma_{\At}$ of atoms;